Key points

 What is dental anxiety?

-Causes can be multifaceted, including fear of injections, anesthetic, pain, loss of personal space, and feelings of helplessness.Why is it important to manage dental anxiety?
+Causes include fear of injections, anesthetic, loss of personal space, fear of pain, and feelings of helplessness or loss of control.

 Absolutely, communicating your fears and anxieties with your dentist can help them understand your situation better and provide appropriate support or solutions.